WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 ### Thorny Flat

-Thorny Flat is a general-purpose HPC cluster with 178 compute nodes, most nodes have 40 CPU cores.
+Thorny Flat is a general-purpose HPC cluster with 178 compute nodes; most nodes have 40 CPU cores.
 The total CPU core count is 6516 cores.
-There are 47 NVIDIA GPU cards ranging from P6000, RTX6000, and A100
+There are 47 NVIDIA GPU cards ranging from P6000, RTX6000, and A100.

 ### Dolly Sods

-Dolly Sods is our newest cluster and it is specialized in GPU computing.
+Dolly Sods is our newest cluster, and it is specialized in GPU computing.
 It has 37 nodes and 155 NVIDIA GPU cards ranging from A30, A40 and A100.
 The total CPU core count is 1248.